nachoad/biginsights/README.md

 #### How to use it
 Edit the do-copy.sh script in an editor.
 Change the nodes list for your node list.
 Change the permissions of the script, and run it!

-[Change permissions](#Permissions) of the new file created if needed.

 #### Example
 Copy /etc/hosts in all the nodes in just one command.
 ```
 # ./do-copy /etc/hosts
 ```

+[Change permissions](#Permissions) of the new file created if needed.

 # jsqsh.sh
 #### How to use it
 Edit the jsqsh.sh script in an editor.
 Change the variable _path_ of your JSqsh if needed.
 Create a query.sql on the same folder, and execute the script.

 _Note: Before of this, you must have the connection to the DB configured.
 If not, enter on the jsqsh console, type \setup and 'c' for the Connection Wizard, and configure the connection._

-[Change permissions](#Permissions) of the new file created if needed.

 #### query.sql file example
 ```